-hat do the following industries have in common: entertainment, sports, large and small companies, non-profit organizations, healthcare, higher education, government organizations, aviation, financial institutions, creative agencies?
+What do the following industries have in common: entertainment, sports, large and small companies, non-profit organizations, healthcare, higher education, government organizations, aviation, financial institutions, creative agencies?
 The answer: They all employee UCM public relations graduates.

 According to a Fortune magazine survey, the field of public relations is one of the top-10 fastest growing industries nationwide.
-Similarly, Money Magazine's "50 Best Jobs in Ámerica" article states that public relations professionals earn an average annual salary of nearly \$85,000, with an earning potential of nearly \$250,000 a year.
+Similarly, Money Magazine's "50 Best Jobs in America" article states that public relations professionals earn an average annual salary of nearly \$85,000, with an earning potential of nearly \$250,000 a year.
 Additionally, the article states that there are more than 9,000 annual job openings, with a projected 23 percent 10-year growth rate increase.
-The U.S. Bureau of Labor Statistics estimates that there are 200,000 practicing public relations professionals nationwide, while The Global Alliance estimates there are 3 million people worldwide practicing public relations.
 What do all of these numbers mean for you?
 Quite simply, if you study public relations at UCM, your chances of getting a job and earning a great living are very good.

 Public relations is, without question, the most comprehensive; sought after; and, on average, the highest paid; field of strategic communication.
 What does this mean for you as a UCM public relations graduate?
 It means you will possess the most comprehensive set of communication skills (strategic planning, written and oral communication, counseling management, media relations, image and issues management, research, etc.).
-You will communication colleagues.